varunsnchoubey/MessageSchedulerService/README.md

 # MessageSchedulerService
 The MessageSchedulerService Project has been developed with Springboot RESTAPI Microservice.
   - To run this project  import project as maven and do maven clean and maven install.
+This will create jar under target folder with name messagescheduler-0.0.1-SNAPSHOT.jar
   - Run the springboot project and the project starts on port 8082
   - The project uses MYSQL Database and at the time of initializing, it checks if the connection to MYSQL Database is   successfull.
   - The file under src/main/resources/mysql_db.sql which can be used to create schema MessageSchedulerDB and Table messagedetails in MYSQL Database.